-In total ten laboratories signed up for the % cover component of the macroalgae/seagrass element for RT07.
-All ten laboratories returned data.
-Of those laboratories that did submit data 19 completed method A, 15 completed method B and 26 completed method C for the macroalgae component.
-For the seagrass component 20 completed method A, 13 completed method B and 20 completed method

-C. Fifteen participants completed all three macroalgae and thirteen completed all three seagrass methods.
+In total fourteen laboratories signed up for the % cover component of the macroalgae/seagrass element for RT08.
+Twelve laboratories returned data.
+Two laboratories failed to submit data within this round of the ring test.
+Of those laboratories that did submit data 29 completed method A, 12 completed method B and 24 completed method C for the macroalgae component.
+For the seagrass component 35 completed method A, 14 completed method B and 20 completed method C. Fifteen participants completed all three macroalgae and thirteen completed all three seagrass methods.
 The results have been collated and represented in various formats to enable full comparisons between participants and against % cover as calculated by the image analysis.

-Details of each participating laboratory performance were distributed in the macroalgae OMC RT07 Bulletin Report and the seagrass OMC RT07 Bulletin Report, which represent a summary of the results for RT07.
+Details of each participating laboratory performance were distributed in the macroalgae OMC RT08 Bulletin Report and the seagrass OMC RT08 Bulletin Report, which represent a summary of the results for RT08.
 The Bulletin provides 'Pass' and 'Fail' flags to each data set to highlight deviation from sample mean and actual results.
 Values of Z-scores were used to apply the 'Pass' and 'Fail' assessment.